LINC Library Innovation Center is a 62,000 square foot building that represents the next iteration of the High Plains Library District.

 There will be 60 computers available throughout the building and a materials collection with more than 100,000 items.

 A community catalyst for workforce development, STEM education, and future innovation, LINC is a place where creativity and possibility comes to life.

 LINC is short for (Library Innovation Center) and represents the next iteration of the High Plains Library District.
 It’s a place where children to adults see creativity and possibility come to life.

-LINC will provide resources, space, and equipment to develop new skills that can lead to a career path or encourage a new hobby.
+LINC provides resources, space, and equipment to develop new skills that can lead to a career path or encourage a new hobby.
 LINC is a space to innovate, create, gather, and learn.
 LINC is an entry point into the future.

-LINC will include a library, children’s exhibit, event space, genealogy, board room, woodshop, 3-D printers, soundproof music/video studio, and interactive installations
+LINC includes a library, children’s exhibit, event space, genealogy, board room, woodshop, 3-D printers, soundproof music/video studio, and interactive installations

-LINC will serve as a hub to test experiences, programs and exhibits, that once dialed in will travel and be shared at libraries across the District.
+LINC serves as a hub to test experiences, programs and exhibits, that once dialed in will travel and be shared at libraries across the District.

 This ever-evolving project will adapt to the changing needs of the community.

 LINC was guided by direct community feedback from across the district as well as HPLD’s strategic planning process.

 Tools and resources at LINC open up a new world for those who would not otherwise have access